Sacroiliac Joint Pain

 The sacroiliac joints can become injured or inflamed through trauma or strain, especially through prolonged sitting.
 Pain is usually felt to one side of the lower back, into the buttocks and sometimes to the groin and front of the thigh.
 For these reasons, it can be confused with hip or sciatic nerve issues.
 When you have sacroiliac joint pain, it may be aggravated by standing still, walking, sitting cross-legged and lying on your side.
 Bending forward, stair climbing, hill climbing and rising from a seated position can also provoke sacroiliac pain.

 Depending on the nature and severity of the problem, the chiropractic or physiotherapy approach is usually to restore function and mobility to the joint, reduce inflammation and work with the muscles and ligaments to reduce pain.
-Exercises will help to rehabilitate the joint and sometimes a special support belt can be of benefit.
+Exercises will help to rehabilitate the joint, and sometimes a special support belt can be of benefit.
 (These can be purchased from The Iveson Clinic.)
-Our practitioners can also give you tips to prevent future recurrence of sacroiliac pain, which may include ongoing strengthening exercises and ergonomic advice.
+Our practitioners can also give you tips to prevent future recurrence of sacroiliac pain.
+These may include ongoing strengthening exercises and ergonomic advice.

 If you are suffering from any lower back, hip or sacroiliac pain, the The Iveson Clinic can help.
 Call us on 01787 374694 for an appointment.